Using an AWS S3 Bucket with a CDN

 Next Steps

-1. Add it to your CDN origin settings.
+1. Add it to your CDN's origin settings.

-2. Configure your cache rules and custom domains if needed.
+2. Set up your cache rules and any custom domains you need on top of it.

 • Related Articles